 , which can be installed on your computer or downloaded as an app to your mobile device.

 Library Instruction Sessions

 In addition to individual instruction and research consultations, the Library offers instruction sessions to entire classes.
-Miller Nichols Library's main classroom Room 121, has a workstation with an adjustable table to accomodate students who use wheelchairs.
+Miller Nichols Library’s main classroom Room 121, has a workstation with an adjustable table to accommodate students who use wheelchairs.
 If you are coming to the library with your class and have specific needs, please feel free to contact the library or ask your instructor to contact the librarian teaching your class.